 The House vote was 91-28 on the proposed Community Defense Act, which supporters claim will protect communities from blight, increased crime and other problems they link to adult businesses.

 speculated that a vote in their chamber on the legislation could be close, but they also said they haven't studied this year's legislation in detail.
-Their leaders wouldn't commit to having a committee hearing on the measure this
+Their leaders wouldn't commit to having a committee hearing on the measure this year and acknowledged

 Arkansas Senator Percy Malone introduced SB921 on the last day of filing for the session.
 The bill, if passed, would tax adult entertainment businesses in the state and use the proceeds for the protection of abused children.

 Currently SB921 does

 not indicate how much of a tax will be sought.